openstack/api-site/firstapp/source/networking.rst

 Next steps
 ~~~~~~~~~~

 You should now be fairly confident working with the Network API.
-There
+To
-are several calls we did not cover.
-To see these and more, refer to
-the volume documentation of your SDK, or try a different step in the
+see calls that we did not cover, see the volume documentation of your
-tutorial, including:
+SDK, or try one of these tutorial steps:

-* :doc:`/advice`: for advice for developers new to operations
+* :doc:`/advice`: Get advice about operations.
-* :doc:`/craziness`: to see all the crazy things we think ordinary
-  folks won't want to do ;)
+* :doc:`/craziness`: Learn some crazy things that you might not think to do ;)